opendatasoft/ods-documentation/source/sourcing_and_processing_data/processing.rst

 Simplify Geo Shape
 ^^^^^^^^^^^^^^^^^^

-Simplify a geo shape to reduce processing time and dataset size.
+This processor simplifies a geo shape to reduce processing time and dataset size.

 It takes the following parameters: